alexravenna/obsidian-notes-tech/Infrastructure as Code/Terraform.md

 - [[Cloud-agnostic]] [[Infrastructure as Code]] tool
 - Written in [[HCL]]
 - Files describe the desired state of the infrastructure
+- All `.tf` files in the execution folder are included
 # Providers
 ## For Azure
 - AzureRM: Manage [[Azure Resource Manager|ARM]] resources